M.Ed. Educational Leadership

 Degree and Certification Programs Application and Admission Procedures

-Admission to the Master in Educational Leadership with Principal Certification Program
+Admission to the Master of Education in Educational Leadership with Principal Certification Program

 For admission to the Educational Leadership Master’s Degree and Principal Certification Program, a student must submit a formal application to the Coordinator of M.Ed./Certification Programs.
 This application serves as a basis for admittance to the program and for advising the student with regard to general graduate and certificate requirements, coursework, and degree requirements.
 The application for admission to the A&M-Central Texas School Leadership Program requires that a student submit the following: